Pasta with Chicory and Pecorino Sauce

 • Skimmer

-Steps for preparing pasta with chicory and pecorino sauce
+Steps to prepare pasta with chicory and pecorino sauce

-• Sometimes I buy it, other times I gather it from my small garden, cleaning it from the soil and removing the roots.
-If necessary, I soak it for a bit in water and baking soda (for the purchased ones).
-After washing it well and changing the water often, I let it drain while I bring water to a boil.
-15 minutes of boiling is sufficient.
+• Sometimes I buy it, other times I pick it in my small garden; I clean it from soil by removing the roots.
+If necessary, I let it soak for a bit in water with baking soda (when purchased).
+After washing it well and changing the water often, I let it drain while I bring the water to a boil.
+Fifteen minutes of boiling are sufficient.

-• The chicory I use today is already ready and boiled, I pass it through the food processor and reduce it to a cream, adding a little pasta cooking water if necessary.
+• The chicory I’m using today is already ready and boiled; I put it in the food chopper and reduce it to a cream.
+If needed, I add a small ladle of the pasta cooking water.

-• In the skillet, I sauté a clove of garlic with the chili pepper and rosemary sprigs.
-Once they are golden, I add the chicory cream.
+• In the pan I sauté a clove of garlic together with the chili and the rosemary sprigs.
+As soon as they are golden I add the chicory cream.

-• I add a ladle of pasta cooking water to the chicory sauce and combine the pasta and pecorino, along with another tablespoon of extra virgin olive oil, mixing everything well over high heat.
-Serve the pasta with chicory sauce hot, with a sprinkle of freshly ground black pepper and a dusting of pecorino.
+• I add a small ladle of the pasta cooking water to the chicory sauce, then combine the pasta and the pecorino, add another tablespoon of extra virgin olive oil and mix well over high heat.
+Serve the pasta with chicory sauce while still hot with a sprinkle of freshly ground black pepper and a dusting of pecorino.

 FAQ (Questions and Answers)

-• Can I substitute the chicory with another vegetable for preparing pasta with chicory and pecorino sauce?
+• Can I replace chicory with another vegetable to prepare pasta with chicory and pecorino sauce?

-I would say no; if you want to prepare this dish with chicory sauce with pecorino and rosemary, you should use chicory.
-Surely you will discover a new and delightful flavor that I propose you try.
-Otherwise, you can use any vegetables you want to replace the chicory.
+I would say no — if you want to prepare this dish with the chicory sauce with pecorino and rosemary you should use chicory.
+You will discover a new and tasty flavor that I suggest you try.
+Otherwise, you can use any vegetables you like to replace the chicory.

 Author image